| Safe Haskell | None |

 Finds the worker with the most available CPUs and runs the given routine with the address of that worker.
 Blocks if the number of available CPUs is less than the number requested.

-sshRunCmd
+sshRunCmd documentation

 Instances

-Show SSHError Source # | |
+| Show SSHError Source # | |

-Exception SSHError Source # | |
+| Exception SSHError Source # | |

-Defined in Hyperion.WorkerCpuPool Methods toException :: SSHError -> SomeException # fromException :: SomeException -> Maybe SSHError # displayException :: SSHError -> String # |
+Defined in Hyperion.WorkerCpuPool Methods toException :: SSHError -> SomeException # fromException :: SomeException -> Maybe SSHError # displayException :: SSHError -> String # | |

 type SSHCommand = Maybe (String, [String]) Source #

-gives the name of ssh
+the first String gives the name of ssh executable, e.g. "ssh", and the

-given by ("XX", ["-a", "-b"])
+SSHCommand given by ("XX", ["-a", "-b"]), ssh is run as

 XX -a -b <addr> <command>

-is the remote address and <command>
+where <addr> is the remote address and <command> is the command we need

 to run there.

-The value of Nothing
+The value of Nothing is equivalent to using

 ssh -f -o "UserKnownHostsFile /dev/null" <addr> <command>

-option to deal with host key verification
+We need -o "..." option to deal with host key verification

-to go to the background before executing
+failures.
+We use -f to force ssh to go to the background before executing

-doesn't seem to work on Helios.
+Note that "UserKnownHostsFile /dev/null" doesn't seem to work on Helios.

-Using instead "StrictHostKeyChecking=no"
+Using instead "StrictHostKeyChecking=no" seems to work.

 sshRunCmd :: String -> SSHCommand -> (String, [String]) -> IO () Source #

-.
-Makes at most 10 attempts via retryRepeated
+given arguments via ssh using the SSHCommand.
+Makes at most 10 attempts via retryRepeated.

-If fails, propagates SSHError
+If fails, propagates SSHError outside.

-needs to be able to authenticate on the remote
+ssh needs to be able to authenticate on the remote

 node without a password.
 In practice you will probably need to set up public